-NOTE: FreeStyle Lite, FreeStyle Freedom Lite, FreeStyle Precision Neo,and Precision Xtra are the preferred blood glucose monitoring systems and test strips.
-Test strips are limited to 200 strips per 30 days (unless exception request is approved, other meters, test strips, and quantities are not covered.
+FreeStyle Lite, FreeStyle Freedom Lite, FreeStyle Precision Neo, and Precision Xtra are the preferred blood glucose monitoring systems and test strips.
+Test strips are limited to 200 strips per 30 days.
+Unless an exception request is approved, other meters, test strips, and quantities are not covered.

-Within the formulary, you will see which drugs may have special requirements including
+In the formulary, you can see which drugs may have special requirements.
+Special requirements include the following:

 The drugs on the Quartz Medicare Advantage Formulary are selected with help from the Pharmacy and Therapeutics (P&T) Committee.
 The P&T Committee is a team of health care providers.
 The formulary is made up of medicines that are a necessary part of a quality treatment program.